SearchFilter#

 On the request: GET:/users/?id=123&firstName=Alex&role=789&role.identifier=abc456

-since it was provided in properties (in FilterProperty
+strategy is CONTAINS since it was provided in properties (in FilterProperty tuple).

 Strategies#